-The Immigration Minister, Chris Philp MP, said that measures to keep people seeking asylum safe from eviction were temporary and 'would be brought to an end as soon as it was safe to do so.'
-The Home Office took the decision to resume discontinuations of support and evictions for people with a negative asylum decision in England from the 15th September, with plans to resume in Scotland, Wales and northern Ireland at a later unspecified date.
+The Immigration Minister, Chris Philp MP, has said that measures to keep people seeking asylum safe from eviction were temporary and 'would be brought to an end as soon as it was safe to do so.'
+Despite this, the Home Office took the decision to resume discontinuations of support and evictions for people with a negative asylum decision in England from the 15th September, with plans to resume in Scotland, Wales and northern Ireland at a later unspecified date.

-Consequently, between September and November, discontinuations began to be issued, even in areas deemed 'high risk' for Covid cases, with cessation letters received by people seeking asylum housed in areas in local lockdown, such as Liverpool and Greater Manchester.
+Consequently, between September and November 2020, discontinuations began to be issued, even in areas deemed 'high risk' for COVID-19 cases, with cessation letters received by people seeking asylum housed in areas in local lockdown, such as Liverpool and Greater Manchester.
 The Principal Judge at the Asylum Support Tribunal has since issued a judgement that evictions in Tier 3 areas were 'unreasonable' and should not proceed.
-Following the announcement of a national lockdown in England from the 5th November to the 2nd December and ongoing legal action, the Home Office paused evictions from asylum accommodation during this period for people who have been refused asylum.
+Ongoing legal action and national restrictions have led the Home Office to reinstate the pause on evictions from asylum accommodation for people who have been refused asylum, but it is not clear when and how this might change again.